waucka/mcskinview/README.md

 - Use arrow keys to rotate.
 - Press A to toggle animation.
 - Press R to reset animation cycle.
+- Press F5 to reload the skin texture (useful if you delete and then recreate the file).
 - Press Q to quit.

 Licensed under CC0, because I don't care what you do with this.
 It's a toy.